dginst/dginst.github.io/_posts/2019-11-21-jobposting.md

 [CheckSig](https://checksig.io//) is
-a fast-growing fintech startup, based in Milan, specialized in the custody of bitcoin on behalf of institutions and high-net-worth individuals.
+a fast-growing fintech startup, based in Milan, specialized in the custody of Bitcoin on behalf of institutions and high-net-worth individuals.

 **[CheckSig](https://checksig.io//) is recruiting individuals with experience in any of the following areas**:

-- Coding the bitcoin blockchain.
+- Coding the Bitcoin blockchain.
 - Coding in C++ and/or Python.
 - Implementing embedded systems.
 - Implementing secure online applications.